The Founder's Guide to

 What is the fund size and check size for investments?

-While specific fund sizes are not disclosed, DVG manages two primary funds: the Innovation Fund and Harvest Fund I. Check sizes typically align with early-stage investment standards, focusing on providing sufficient capital to support startup growth.
+While specific fund sizes are not disclosed, DVG operates two primary funds: the Innovation Fund and Harvest Fund I. Check sizes typically align with early-stage investment standards, focusing on providing sufficient capital to support startup growth.

 What kind of post-investment involvement does Dakota Venture Group have?